kapoorlakshya/kapoorlakshya.github.io/_posts/2019-1-20-record-videos-of-your-ui-based-automated-tests.md

 or a specific application window.
 The gem is primarily geared towards browser based automated tests using [Selenium](https://github.com/SeleniumHQ/selenium), [Watir](https://github.com/watir/watir), or [Capybara](https://github.com/teamcapybara/capybara).
 However, any Ruby based project should be able to use it.
+It works on Windows, Linux, and macOS.
  <!--more-->

 If you are familiar with [SauceLabs](https://saucelabs.com) or